the conditional sentences | arabic free course

 And if it were not for Allah checking [some] people using others (2:251)

-Examples of the conditional sentences used in the Holy Quran
+Illustrative Examples of Conditional Sentences from the Holy Quran

 وَإِنْ أَرَدتُّمُ اسْتِبْدَالَ زَوْجٍ مَّكَانَ زَوْجٍ